JessyDL/paradigm/docs/ecs.md

 | -- | -- | -- |
 | **pack<whole,...>** | single thread, invoked once per frame | equivalent to threading::sequential
 | **pack<partial,...>** | multi-context (but not concurrent), invoked N times per frame | Invoked N times, concurrently per frame.

+### System Groups

+Sometimes you want systems to not tick at the same rate as others, as example physics is often ran at a fixed timestep rather than every tick.
+For this the concept of system groups exists.
+You can create a group by calling the member function `create_system_group()` on an instance of `psl::ecs::state_t`.
+This will return you an opaque handle to a group.
+You can then subsequently use this when you are declaring your systems (`state_t::declare()`) as one of its arguments.

+#### limitations and caveats

+As component lifetime events such as `on_add`, `on_remove`, `on_combine`, `on_break` are properties of the component these will not be propogated to anything but the default system group (invoking `state_t::tick()` without the group arguments).
+At runtime an exception will be thrown if you try to register a system that belongs to a group which does one of these operations.

+As a side consequence if you add components or entities during the ticking of a system group, these will not be visible until you do a normal tick.

 ### examples
 A single threaded system that filters on all entities that have a `position` component.
 Note that position is *not* marked `const` because we will be adjusting the position value in our imaginary example.
 If it was marked as `const`, we would only get a read-only view into the data.